Debashis7307/narada/README.md

 "Event-Sync-Snap": For the feature that allows users to synchronize and add events to Google Calendar from Discord in an instant.
 "Timezone-Adapt-Control": For the feature that adapts to users' local time zone, giving them greater control over their event scheduling.
 "Calendar-Swift-Updates": For the feature that allows users to update events on Google Calendar from Discord quickly and easily.
-"Cal-Cord Clean Sweep": For the feature that allows users to easily delete events from Google Calendar directly from Discord, clearing out their calendars with ease.k
+"Cal-Cord Clean Sweep": For the feature that allows users to easily delete events from Google Calendar directly from Discord, clearing out their calendars with ease.